 Safety and reliability become a huge concern for equipment and products that don’t comply.
 A malfunction can ruin your product and cause additional damage and harm.
 This directly affects the life cycle and reliability of a product or equipment, which in turn can impact customer loyalty and satisfaction.
 No one is going to buy your products if they’re deemed unsafe.

 Because there are so many different types of products and categories of compliance, we can only give a broad range of costs.
-EMC testing can cost anywhere from $1500 to $2500 a day depending what’s checked and what kind of product or equipment it involves, and the type of industry that product will serve.
-A commercial product, for instance, might take less time to pass through testing than something military compliant.
+EMC testing can cost anywhere from $1500 to $2500 a day, depending on what’s checked, what kind of product or equipment it involves, and the type of industry that product will serve.
+A commercial product, for instance, might take less time to pass through testing than something military-compliant.

-If you’re applying for CE, smaller, simple electronic gadgets without RF functions cost start around $700 and take three to four weeks.
-However, when you consider the two to three days of lab time and documentation — which could cost anywhere from $3000 to $8000 — the actual cost is much more than the price of the physical item.
+If you’re applying for CE, smaller, simple electronic gadgets without RF functions cost around $700 and take three to four weeks.
+However, when you consider the two to three days of lab time and documentation—which could cost anywhere from $3000 to $8000—the actual cost is much more than the price of the physical item.
 Safety also costs from $4500 and takes three to four weeks.

 Prices will be higher for more complicated electronics.
 You can see from these estimates how the cost of multiple testing times can add up.